zotonic/zotonic/doc/ref/modules/mod_mqtt.rst

 Quality of service
 ------------------

 Currently there is no quality of service implemented for the JavaScript API and relay.
+The server side page process will buffer all messages till the browser connects to the page session.
+This happens on connects with comet, WebSocket, and postbacks.

+On the browser all messages are queued and sent one by one to the server.
+This uses either the WebSocket connection or the postback interface.

 Enabling the MQTT listener